WM 34.5x24.3x17 / N38

 - Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes or sizes, which expands the range of their possible uses.

-- Key role in modern technologies – find application in HDD drives, electric motors, medical devices or very modern machines.
+- Wide application in modern technologies – are utilized in computer drives, electric motors, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: